-- A confidential testing schedule will be created by the associate principals or designee prior to the initiation of testing to ensure randomness of testing. - Testing may only occur on student contact days during the academic year. - Student selection for testing will be conducted on a random basis. - o The associate principal or designee will assign a number to each student eligible for testing. - o An administrator (non-high school) will supervise the selection of student numbers for testing.
-(This person will not have a list of eligible participants and their corresponding testing number.) - A computer-based system designed specifically for the purpose of randomly selecting individuals for drug testing will be utilized. - o The associate principal or designee will receive a list of numbers to be tested. - o The associate principal or designee will notify the participant (in person) and escort the participant to the testing room. - Alternate student selections will be made in the event of student absence or refusal to participate in testing. - The names of students selected for testing will remain confidential except to the high school administration. - The associate principal or designee from the opposite building will supervise testing in that building.
+- A. A confidential testing schedule will be created by the associate principals or designee prior to the initiation of testing to ensure randomness of testing. - B. Testing may only occur on student contact days during the academic year. - C. Student selection for testing will be conducted on a random basis. - a.
+The associate principal or designee will assign a number to each student eligible for testing. - b.
+An administrator (non-high school) will supervise the selection of student numbers for testing.
+(This person will not have a list of eligible participants and their corresponding testing number.) - c.
+A computer-based system designed specifically for the purpose of randomly selecting individuals for drug testing will be utilized. - d.
+The associate principal or designee will receive a list of numbers to be tested. - e.
+The associate principal or designee will notify the participant (in person) and escort the participant to the testing room.

+- f.
+Alternate student selections will be made in the event of student absence or refusal to participate in testing. - g.
+The names of students selected for testing will remain confidential except to the high school administration. - h.
+The associate principal or designee from the opposite building will supervise testing in that building.